AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 If your web app meets Chrome's requirements of a 'Progressive Web App' The install banner prompt is displayed to get around this, it is not a spec, it is implemented at the browser developer's discretion.
 In the case of Chrome it encourages web app developers to build using newer Web Technology such as Service Workers and Web App manifest.
 It is great because it encourages the building of Web Apps as opposed to native by greatly reducing the barrier to getting your company's app on the user's home screen.

-The issue I have with this is that the basis for what chrome defines as a Web App is based upon a set of technology rather than a set of features. e.g. It judges based on service worker as opposed to whether an web app can provide useful data when offline.
+The issue I have with this is that the basis for what Chrome defines as a Web App is based upon a set of technology rather than a set of features. e.g. It judges based on Service Worker as opposed to whether an web app can provide useful data when offline.

->> You do not need a service worker to be offline and conversely not every site with a service worker works well offline.
+>> You do not need a Service Worker to be offline and conversely not every site with a Service Worker works well offline.

 The features I listed in the section above aren't exclusive to these new technology Google requires to be defined as a 'Progressive Web App' though, the [FT web app](https://app.ft.com) has been doing offline and installability this with flair since 2012.
 It supports older platforms and was even on old Android devices via a thin wrapper.
 If you see an iPhone user with the FT App on the phone they will have installed it via 'add to homescreen'.
 We are not in the app store.

-A service worker is very powerful but is not applicable to everyone, many commercial applications need to support platforms which do not support the newer Web App related technology, such as iOS Safari or Android 2.3
+A Service Worker is very powerful but is not applicable to everyone, many commercial applications need to support platforms which do not support the newer Web App related technology, such as iOS Safari or Android 2.3

 This means that in order to work offline with this constraint you need to use an AppCache Manifest, the AppCache manifest is a horrible thing to develop with but it has extremely wide support.

 <div class="notebene">
-<p>if you are building a web site today and are wondering if you should use AppCache over Service workers to increase offline support.
+<p>If you are building a web site today and are wondering if you should use AppCache over Service workers to increase offline support.
 Don't.
-Although the service worker will play nicely with an AppCache being present by taking control if one is there.
+Although the Service Worker will play nicely with an AppCache being present by taking control if one is there.
 AppCache forces you to do horrendous things with your page navigation to work correctly.</p>
 <p>When the FT was working with AppCache we served a minimal bootstrap via AppCache and the rest was loaded from Local Storage or IndexedDB due to the difficulty in dealing with it.</p>
 <p>If you already have an app with AppCache which works but want to progress to a Service Worker then you can use <a href="https://github.com/GoogleChrome/sw-helpers">sw-appcache-behavior</a></p></div>